shevkhet/Ghibli-Quiz/README.md

 Here is the website you should access :
 ![image](https://github.com/user-attachments/assets/4b41ece6-f5ed-4dda-a394-8b694307671e)

-It consists in creating a 7 questions quiz, where the user will be invited to guess a Ghibli film title based on its description.
+It consists of creating a 7-questions quiz, where the user is invited to guess a Ghibli film title based on its description.
-The Ghibli's data are picked up from the Studio Ghibli public API available at this url : https://ghibliapi.vercel.app.
+The Ghibli's data is retrieved from the Studio Ghibli public API available at this url : https://ghibliapi.vercel.app.

-There is no authentification necessary, and the API is free access.
+No authentification is necessary, and the API is freely accesssible.

+The JavaScript file index.js is fully commented to describe the logic of the program.